Brabli/todo-list/README.md

 - Collect options into array, pass array into parse_options.
 - Add a history file of removed to do items.
 - Add a flag to display historical removed items. -h
-- Show a message after adding a new item to list.